SYK-08/GoogleNews/README.md

 googlenews.search('APPLE')
 ```

-Default return first page result, you don't need to get first page again, otherwise you might get duplicate result.
-To get other page of search results:
+Default return first-page result, you don't need to get the first page again, otherwise you might get a duplicate result.
+To get other pages of search results:

 ```
 googlenews.get_page(2)
 ```
-- If you only want to get specific page
+- If you only want to get a specific page
 ```
 result = googlenews.page_at(2)
 ```
-- If you want to get the total result number of the search(this is approximate number, not exact number, it is the number showing on the google search page) (Note: this function is not available for `googlenews.search()`)
+- If you want to get the total result number of the search(this is an approximate number, not the exact number, it is the number showing on the Google search page) (Note: this function is not available for `googlenews.search()`)
 ```
 googlenews.total_count()
 ```